nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-07/README.md

 # Code Challenge 07

-In this code challenge, you will writing a function which finds a node that is `k` spaces away from the end (or tail) of a linked list.
+In this code challenge, you will be writing a function which finds a node that is `k` spaces away from the end (or tail) of a linked list.

 ## Specifications